Certified Nursing Assistant Programs in Tennessee: Find CNA Classes Near You

 As a CNA in Tennessee, you can expect to earn an average salary of $27,940 per year or $13.43 per hour.
 This income can vary depending on factors such as your experience, location, and the type of healthcare facility you work in.
 The average salary for Certified Nursing Assistants in Tennessee is $32,231 per year, with a range typically falling between $29,531 and $35,492.

-Tennessee offers a variety of job opportunities for CNAs in diverse healthcare settings, such as hospitals, nursing homes, rehabilitation centers, and home health agencies.
+Tennessee offers a variety of job opportunities for CNAs in diverse healthcare settings, such as hospitals, nursing homes, rehabilitation centres, and home health agencies.
 With a growing demand for healthcare professionals, CNAs in Tennessee can look forward to a stable and rewarding career in the industry.

 Summary